davegoblue/TestCodingShortcuts/README.md

 * DataCamp_Insights_v003_a captures Foundations of Probability in R - Chapter 2 (Laws of Probability)
 * DataCamp_Insights_v003_a captures Foundations of Probability in R - Chapter 3 (Bayesian Statistics)
 * DataCamp_Insights_v003_a captures Foundations of Probability in R - Chapter 4 (Related Distributions)
+* DataCamp_Insights_v003_a captures Inference for Numerical Data - Chapter 1 (Bootstrapping for Parameter Estimates)